Need a shock to your system? Venom Energy drinks might be just the thing.

-Considering that one can will already put you over the daily max sugar limit, having two cans in a day is definitely a recipe for disaster.
+Considering that one can already put you over the daily max sugar limit, having two cans in a day is definitely a recipe for disaster.

 The calorie content of Venom Energy is also pretty high, so you won’t be doing your health or diet any favors if you have more than one can a day.

 I would definitely advise moderating your Venom Energy consumption habits.
-Stick with having 2-3 cans a week max, and have a coffee, tea or sugar-free energy drink if you really need that caffeine hit for the other days.
+Stick with having 2-3 cans a week max, and have a coffee, tea, or sugar-free energy drink if you really need that caffeine hit for the other days.

 Venom Energy Flavors

-There’s only a handful of notable Venom Energy flavors, I’ve listed them below.
+There are only a handful of notable Venom Energy flavors, I’ve listed them below.